If you are really keen to learn about Wilhelmplatz in particular and Nazi Berlin in general, I can’t recommend this DVD series too highly:

 These are the only two surviving pre-war buildings on Wilhelmplatz.

 Let’s check them out.
 Walk back up the U Bahn steps and cross the road to the Ullrich store.
-Walk away from the Peking Ente/Borsig Palais direction:
+Walk away from the Peking Ente/Borsig Palais in this direction:

 and you will come to this building, seen second on the left above.
 It was the Ritterschaftsdirektion but I have no idea what it is now: